NeuroJSON/jnifti/JNIfTI_specification.md

 datasets in a hierarchical form.
 They are equivalent to the **`"_DataGroup_"`** and **`"_DataSet_"`** constructs, respectively, as defined in the JData specification, but are specifically applicable to neuroimaging data.
-The format of `"NIFTIGroup"` and `"NIFTIObject"` are identical to JData data grouping tags, i.e, they can be either an array or structure, with an optional unique name (within the current document) via `"NIFTIGroup(unique name)"` and `"NIFTIObject(unique name)"`
+The format of `"NIFTIGroup"` and `"NIFTIObject"` are identical to the JData data grouping tags, i.e, they can be either an array or structure with an optional unique name (within the current document) via `"NIFTIGroup(unique name)"` and `"NIFTIObject(unique name)"`

-For example, the below JNIfTI snippet defines two data groups with each containing multiple NIFTI datasets.
-Here we also show examples on storing multiple `NIFTIHeader` and `NIFTIData` records under a common parent, as well as the use of `"_DataLink_"` defined in the JData specification for flexible data referencing.
+For example, the below JNIfTI snippet defines two data groups, each containing multiple NIFTI datasets.
+Here we also show examples on how to store multiple `NIFTIHeader` and `NIFTIData` records under a common parent, as well as on the use of `"_DataLink_"` as defined in the JData specification for flexible data referencing.

 ```